 DBT in Los Angeles

 Unlike traditional psychotherapy, dialectical behavior therapy, also known as DBT focuses on a person’s behaviors, thoughts and feelings, and setting goals.
 One significant form of cognitive behavioral therapy is DBT which was developed in the 1980s by psychologist Marsha M. Linehan.
 In successful cases, DBT improves how people interact with others and helps them express their emotions healthily and positively.
 DBT is known to treat many mental health disorders.
 In many cases, mental illnesses and behavioral disorders go hand in hand, making DBT an even more effective therapy for people with co-occurring disorders.
-Learn more about DBT in Los Angeles, and see if this talk therapy is the right kind of mental health treatment for you.
+Learn more about DBT therapy in Los Angeles, CA, and see if this talk therapy is the right kind of mental health treatment for you.

 What is Dialectical Behavioral Therapy (DBT)?

 Dialectical behavioral therapy is a method of cognitive-behavioral therapy that focuses primarily on changing unhealthy behaviors, teaching coping skills, and improving social interactions.
 In philosophy, the theory of dialectics means “balancing opposites.”
-By bringing together two opposite ideas (change and acceptance) in therapy, Our Los Angeles DBT counselors hope to improve a patient’s reactions to all kinds of situations.
+By bringing together two opposite ideas (change and acceptance) in therapy, Our Los Angeles DBT therapy counselors hope to improve a patient’s reactions to all kinds of situations.
 DBT establishes three beliefs: that opposites can be brought together to achieve greater results, that change is constant and inevitable, and that everything in life is interconnected.
 Although change and acceptance seem like opposite ideas, DBT practitioners believe that these two produce positive results when brought together.

-The Four Strategies of Dialectical Behavioral Therapy
+The Four Strategies of DBT Therapy in Los Angeles, California

 DBT in Los Angeles teaches people to change their behaviors through four strategies, or modules: